Telephone

-Telephone Mediation
+Telephone Mediation Service

 Telephone mediation, self-explanatory, presumably?
 Well what is it?
-It is conducting a mediation over the phone surely I hear you say, although that is what it is, it is not as simplistic as that.
+It is conducting a mediation over the phone surely I hear you say.

-Telephone Mediation – The Rules
+Telephone Mediation Rules

-A telephone mediation works exactly like a face to face mediation.
-The rules of confidentiality, being without prejudice, being of a confidential and voluntary nature still all need to be observed and exercised.
-The process itself is usually done through a series of consecutive and joint conference phone calls.
+The process is done through a series of consecutive & joint conference phone calls.
 In essence a mixture of both.

 Some argue typically, a telephone mediation is best suited for straight forward and uncomplicated matters.
 And for those disputes which are relatively small in terms of the financial value being claimed.
 Apparently disputes with a value of £15,000.00 or less are best suited for telephone mediation?